codefresh-io/cap-docs.codefresh.io/_docs/integrations/issue-tracking.md

 ---

-One of the major highlights of the Codefresh platform is the ability to automatically correlate software features with their deployment, as in where and when the feature was deployed.
+One of the major highlights of the Codefresh platform is the ability to automatically correlate software features with their deployment (where and when).
 While the software version of a component is easily identifiable, what is likely more interesting and important is to know which features are included in a release.

 Adding an issue-tracking integration in Codefresh allows you to reference the integration in third-party CI platforms/tools such as GitHub Actions and Codefresh Classic by the name of the integration, instead of explicit credentials.
 See [Image enrichment with integrations]({{site.baseurl}}/docs/integrations/image-enrichment-overview/) and [CI integrations]({{site.baseurl}}/docs/integrations/ci-integrations/).

 You add an issue-tracking integration in Codefresh by:
 * Defining the integration name
-* Selecting the authentication method for the integration
 * Selecting the runtime or runtimes it is shared with
 * Defining the arguments
 * Committing the changes